ncu-dart/reclib/README.rst

 >>> rec.train(X)
 >>> rec.predict_single_rating(1, 10)  # predict user 1's rating on item 10
 >>> rec.predict([(1,10), (2,5)])  # predict user 1's rating on item 10 and user 2's rating on item 5

+Command line tools

+1. Generating the training model:

+    wsvd-train.py [train-file]

+This will generate a model file of the name `[train-file]-wsvd-model.pck`

+2. Test the model by:

+    predict.py [test-file] [model-file] [output-file]

+This will show the RMSE scores on the screen and also saved in the `[output-file]`.